7sDream/tui-markup/README.md

 - `<bg:blue one<green two>>`, is a blue background one followed by a blue background and green foreground two.
 - `<bg:blue,green,b,i text>` is a blue background, green foreground, bold, italic text.

-The forma syntax spec can be found in [docs/syntax.ebnf].
+The formal syntax spec can be found in [docs/syntax.ebnf].

 Color and modifier supports vary by generator you want to use, see their document for details.